FAQs

 Who can be a signatory?

 Under the current scope, the Poseidon Principles for Marine Insurance are applicable to insurers with H&M policies.
 However, the ecosystem of key players extends beyond this limit, and the framework must be inclusive of these perspectives and their support.
-Therefore, affiliate membership is applicable to insurance brokers and collective groups (such as insurance associations, unions, and P&I Clubs), and such support is welcome.
+Therefore, affiliate membership is applicable to insurance brokers and collective groups (such as insurance associations, captives, unions, and P&I Clubs), and such support is welcome.
 Activities and requirements for affiliate members are available throughout the Technical Guidance where appropriate.

 It is the intent that over time and with increasing access to reliable data and information for public disclosure of climate alignment, the scope of the Principles will expand to include more affiliate members as signatories.